aman-at-github/3d-multi-body-dynamics-engine/README.txt

-Links to Animations of some Test-Cases can be found here (or shall be uploaded soon, if not already) :
+Links to Animations of some Test-Cases can be found on the main page of this repo (or shall be uploaded soon, if not already) :
     https://github.com/aman-at-github/3d-multi-body-dynamics-engine